spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 export default config
 ```

-The rest of the config here isn't really pertenant, what matters is
+The rest of the config here isn't really pertinent, what matters is
 that I have swapped out `adapter-static` with `adapter-vercel` I've
 literally copied the code of what I'm working on.